Birusama/ALS-Refactored-EOS/README.md

 Create new C++ tests in the /Source/Tests folder and add them to the "Game." group to automatically run Testing and Code Coverage with Jenkins builds.
 Alternatively modify the Jenkinsfile to use another test group or a specific test.

-# License
+## 📄 License

-Original content and code in this repository is under the MIT license.
+This project is open source and available under the [MIT License](LICENSE).
 Any git submodules are covered by their respective licenses.
 Content listed in the Attributions are covered by their respective licenses.

 # Attributions